ProgrammingWarmups/www.warmups.dev/chapters/chapter1.md

   - `numbers = [2, 4, 6, 8]` creates a list that contains four numbers in it
   - `s = sum(numbers)` stores the output of `sum` in a new variable called `s`
   - `mean = s / N` divides `s` by `N` and stores the result in a new variable called `mean`
+- Complete the task near the `TODO` marker, removing the `TODO` when finished!
 - Questions or comments about this warmup? <a href = "https://github.com/gkapfham/www.warmups.dev/discussions">Join the discussion!</a>

 <hr>

 <codeblock id="01_03">

-- Fill in the `_` to record the program's output
+- Fix the mistakes in the program so that it outputs `Mean: 4.0`
 - Answer these questions as you study this program:
-  - What is the purpose of a variable?
+  - What is the purpose the `len` and `sum` functions?
-  - What is the output produced by this program?
-  - What are the input(s), output(s), and behavior of functions like `sum`, `len`, and `print`?
+  - What values should the variables `s` and `N` contain?
+  - Why don't developers keep `TODO` markers in source code?

 </codeblock>